From HandWiki - Reading time: 9 min

 | Genre(s) | Racing |

-| Mode(s) | Single-player, multiplayer |
+| Mode(s) | Single-player, Multiplayer |

-Rapid Racer, known as Turbo Prop Racing in North America, is a racing video game developed by SCE Studios Soho and published by Sony Computer Entertainment exclusively for the PlayStation.
+Rapid Racer, known as Turbo Prop Racing in North America, is a racing video game developed and published by Sony Computer Entertainment for the PlayStation.
 In the game, the player takes control of a motorboat and races around six different tracks.
-Eventually, all six tracks can be raced mirrored, as well as set at night time.
+Eventually, all six tracks can be raced in mirrored mode, as well as at night.

-| Reception | ||||||||||||||||||||||||||||||||
+| Reception | ||||||||||||||||||||||||||||||||||

-| ||||||||||||||||||||||||||||||||
+| ||||||||||||||||||||||||||||||||||

-GameSpot criticized the courses for being very narrow and limited, but praised the game's "hip-hop/techno" music, comparing it favorably to that of Wipeout.[2]
-Edge highlighted the fluid graphics and frame rate, but criticized the unoriginal gameplay and unrealistic boat handling, which can frustrate players.
+GameSpot criticised the courses for being very narrow and limited, but praised the game's "hip-hop/techno" music, comparing it favourably to that of Wipeout.[2]
+Edge highlighted the fluid graphics and frame rate, but criticised the unoriginal gameplay and unrealistic boat handling, which can frustrate players.
 The magazine concluded: "As a technological showcase, Rapid Racer is a truly impressive achievement.
 As a game in its own right, however, it falls disappointingly short of the expectations aroused by its glorious visuals."[4]
 GamePro said of the game, "The sounds never rise above average and the controls are way too sensitive (even with the analog controller), which makes racing in the already arduous turns a difficult task and adds to [the] game's general frustration level.
-With such severe visual and control maladies, Turbo Prop doesn't even come close to crossing the finish line."[17][lower-alpha 2] However, Next Generation said, "Anyone who thinks that PlayStation is finished should check this game out."[15]
+With such severe visual and control maladies, Turbo Prop doesn't even come close to crossing the finish line."[18][lower-alpha 2] However, Next Generation said, "Anyone who thinks that PlayStation is finished should check this game out."[15]

 Edits and submissions to the site (including screenshots, box art, developer information, game summaries, and more) go through a verification process of fact-checking by volunteer "approvers".[2]
 This lengthy approval process after submission can range from minutes to days or months.[3]
 The most commonly used sources are the video game's website, packaging, and credit screens.
 There is a published standard for game information and copy-editing.[4]
 A ranking system allows users to earn points for contributing accurate information.[5]